-Gardening with silk - The Embroiderers' Guild at Berrington
+Gardening with silk - The Embroiderers' Guild at Berrington in 2016

 Berrington was Brown’s final landscape project.
 Here he created a parkland and estate with vistas and views within the larger landscape.
 Like an embroiderer creating texture and form he manipulated nature and as one contemporary commentator remarked ‘so closely did (Brown) copy nature that his works will be mistaken for nature.’

 Just as the act of mark making with needle and stitch can render a beautiful view on a blank canvas so did 'Capability' Brown when he created the quintessential English landscape, garden and 18th-century country estate.
 Ann Corrado from Stourbridge writes: